AdobeDocs/advertising.en/help/dsp/audiences/sources/source-about.md

 <!-- Make sure that titles make the distinctions clear -- everything can't be "Activate XXX." -->

 1. [Allow DSP to translate customer data segments into [!DNL LiveRamp RampIDs]](source-durable-id.md) that are recognizable in a biddable environment.<!-- I don't think I need this here: This requires DSP account-level and campaign-level settings to enable segment sharing with [!DNL LiveRamp], which will translate customer data to [!DNL RampIDs] to create targetable segments.
-Your DSP account team will perform this configuration. -->
+Your Adobe Account Team will perform this configuration. -->

 1. [Create an audience source](source-create.md) to import audiences to your DSP account or an advertiser account.